arpitbbhayani/articles/blogs/function-overloading.md

     return func
 ```

-The `Namespace` class will have function `register` that takes function as argument and using function `inspect.getfullargspec` extracts the arguments the function would take and uses it to define unique key for that function.
+The `Namespace` will have function `register` that takes function `fn` as argument, creates unique key for it and stores it in the dictionary.
+Thus given the function to be executed and arguments we could fetch the correct function to be invoked.

 ## Using decorators as a hook
 When a function is decorated with a decorator, the decorator function gets executed during function definition; which means this